cilium/cilium/Documentation/contributing/testing/ci.rst

       eventually deleted).
    #.
 Attach the zipfile downloaded from Jenkins with logs from the failing
       tests.
 A zipfile for all tests is also available.

 #.
-Check how much time has passed since the last reported occurrence of this
-      failure and move this issue to the correct column in the `CI flakes project`_ board.

-#.
 If no existing GitHub issue was found, file a `new GitHub issue <https://github.com/cilium/cilium/issues/new>`_: